Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/vpc.md

 - RT have routes, routes have an order, the most specific route wins
 - Edge Association: a RT tables is associated with network gateway
 - All RTs have at least one route: the local route which matches the VPC cidr range.
 These routes are un-editable

+## NACL - Network Access Control Lists

+- A NACL can be considered to be a traditional firewall in an AWS VPC
+- NACLs are associated with subnets, every subnet has a NACL associated to it
+- Connection inside a subnet are not affected by NACLs
+- NACls can be considered stateless firewalls, so we can talk about the following type of rules:
+    - **Inbound rules**: affect data coming into the subnet
+    - **Outbound rules**: affects data leaving from the subnet
+- Rules can explicitly **ALLOW** and explicitly **DENY** traffic
+- Rules are processed in the following order:
+    1. A NACL determines if a the inbound or outbound rules apply
+    2. It starts from the lower rule number, evaluates traffic against each rule until is a match (based on IP range, port, protocol)
+    3. Traffic is allowed/denied based on the rule
+- Last rule is an implicit deny in every NACL, if no rule before that applies, traffic will be denied
+- Default NACL: when a VPC is created, a default NACL is attached to it.
+The default NACL is allowing all traffic
+- Custom NACL: we can create them and attach them to subnets.
+The default NACL denies by default all traffic.
+Can be associated with many different subnet, however each subnet can have only one NACL associated to it at any time
+- NACL are not aware af any logical resources within a VPC, they are aware of IPs, CIDRs and protocols

+## SG - Security Groups

+- Security Groups are stateful firewalls, meaning they detect response traffic to a request and they automatically allow it
+- SGs do not have explicit **DENY** rules, they can not be used to block bad actors (use NACLs for this)
+- SGs support IP/CIDR rules and also allow to reference logical resources (including other SGs and event itself)
+- SGs are attached to Elastic Network Interfaces (ENI), when we attach a SG to an EC2, the SG will be attached to the primary ENI
+- SGs are capable to reference logical resources, ex. other security groups or self referencing